prasadmate28/CSCI-6370-Database-Management-System/README.md

 service are available.
 Resource admins job is to monitor the resources used and to increase the number of resources on demand.

+Team Members: Chandana Marneni, Prasad Mate, Sharmin Pathan, Vibodh Fenani

 Content:
 -------------------
-The zip file named, 'CSCI 6370 Term Project' contains the following:
+'CSCI 6370 Term project' contains the following:

-- Project 5.zip 						| contains source code of project 5
+- src               | contains source code of the application
+- target            | conatains built files of the source code
+- pom.xml           | contains required dependencies
-- Project_dump.sql					| SQL create and insert statements
+- sql files         | contains sql dump and triggers needed
-- OnInsertTrigg On Resources table.sql		| Trigger 1
-- OnUpdateTrigg On Allocation table.sql		| Trigger 2
-- UML Class diagram.png					| Class diagram
+- UML class diagram | class diagram for the system
-- Readme						| Readme
-- Cloud Manager.pdf					| Original presentation

 Before Execution :
 -----------------------